 You might think Anna had it made.
 That she didn’t have as many distractions to deal with in her day.
 That she didn’t have all the stuff to contend with so that’s why she was able to have such a thriving relationship with God.

 This could not be further from the truth.

 Anna lived during one of the darkest eras in the history of mankind.

-The religious system had become corrupted by self-righteousness, legalistic and hypocritical leaders who were driven more by political ambition than anything else.
+The religious system had become corrupted by self-righteousness, legalistic and hypocritical leaders who were driven more by political ambition and money than anything else.

 Traditions and rituals took the place of authentic worship.
 There was such thick spiritual darkness that even the church participated in the oppression of the poor, the disabled, and the disadvantaged.

 Religion became big business.
 (Think about Jesus driving the money lenders out of the temple).

 Does any of this sound familiar?